intel/libvpl/doc/spec/source/VPL_acronyms.rst

 Glossary
 ========

-The oneVPL API and documentation uses a standard set of acronyms and terms.
+The |vpl_short_name| API and documentation uses a standard set of acronyms and terms.
 This section describes these conventions.

 .. contents::